Yastur-ul-Haq Malik: Naval career and education

 Upon returning to Pakistan in 1958, he was promoted as Lieutenant and provided his services as gunnery in the PNS Badr and participated in second war with India in 1965.
 He briefly served as a staff member of the military secretary's team in the Ayub administration and was an ADC to President Ayub Khan in 1960s.

-He then participated in third war with India in 1971 as Lieutenant-Commander while stationing in Karachi.
+He then participated in third war with India in 1971 as Lieutenant-Commander while stationed in Karachi.

 After the war in 1971, Lt.Cdr.
 Malik went to attend the Air War College of Pakistan Air Force where he graduated with a staff course degree.
 He also attended the National Defence University and graduated with master's degree in Defence studies.

 Staff appointments and Chief of naval staff

-Throughout his career, Malik served in the administrative branches of the Pakistan Navy and once posted as the Naval attaché at Pakistan Embassy, Paris in France.
+Throughout his career, Malik served in the administrative branches of the Pakistan Navy and was once posted as the Naval attaché at Pakistan Embassy, Paris in France.

-In 1980s, he was assumed the command of Pakistan Fleet as its commander (COMPAK) from 1977 until 1982 but was later posted in Navy NHQ as DCNS (Personnel) from 1982 to 1984.
-His command assignments also included his role as Vice Chief of Naval Staff (VCNS) from 1984 until 1986 before being appointed as Chairman of the Pakistan National Shipping Corporation (PNSC) in 1986.
+In 1980s, he assumed the command of Pakistan Fleet as its commander (COMPAK) from 1977 until 1982 but was later posted in Navy NHQ as DCNS (Personnel) from 1982 to 1984.
+His command assignments also included his role as Vice Chief of Naval Staff (VCNS) from 1984 until 1986 before being appointed Chairman of the Pakistan National Shipping Corporation (PNSC) in 1986.

 In 1988, Prime Minister Benazir Bhutto announced his appointment as Chief of Naval Staff and Vice-Admiral Malik took over the command of Navy from Admiral Iftikhar Ahmed Sirohey who was elevated as Chairman of the Joint Chiefs of Staff Committee on 10 November 1988.

 His tenure only ran for two years and left the command of the Navy to his VCNS Vice-Admiral S.M.
 Khan who was promoted as Admiral on 11 August 1991.
-As Chief of Naval Staff, Admiral Malik is credited for commissioning the "PNS Ahsan"— the naval base which is situated in Ormara, Balochistan in Pakistan.
+As Chief of Naval Staff, Admiral Malik is credited with commissioning the "PNS Ahsan"— the naval base which is situated in Ormara, Balochistan in Pakistan.